Kiran7007/Interview-Preparation/docs/android.md

 Interview Answer:
 > The first approach is to use a FLAG_ACTIVITY_CLEAR_TOP flag.
 ---
 ## Describe content providers
 * A ContentProvider provides data from one application to another, when requested.
 It manages access to a structured set of data.
 It provides mechanisms for defining data security.
-ContentProvider is the standard interface that connects data in one process with code running in another process.</br>
+ContentProvider is the standard interface that connects data in one process with code running in another process.<br>
  * When you want to access data in a **ContentProvider**, you must instead use the ContentResolver object in your application’s Context to communicate with the provider as a client.
-The provider object receives data requests from clients, performs the requested action, and returns the results.</br>
+The provider object receives data requests from clients, performs the requested action, and returns the results.<br>

 Interview Answer:
 > A ContentProvider provides data from one application to another, when requested.
 ---
 ## What is the onTrimMemory() method?
 * ```onTrimMemory()```: Called when the operating system has determined that it is a good time for a process to trim unneeded memory from its process.
 This will happen for example when it goes in the background and there is not enough memory to keep as many background processes running as desired.
 * Android can reclaim memory for from your app in several ways or kill your app entirely if necessary to free up memory for critical tasks.
 To help balance the system memory and avoid the system's need to kill your app process, you can implement the ```ComponentCallbacks2``` interface in your Activity classes.
 The provided onTrimMemory() callback method allows your app to listen for memory related events when your app is in either the foreground or the background, and then release objects in response to app lifecycle or system events that indicate the system needs to reclaim memory.
-[Reference](https://developer.android.com/topic/performance/memory)</br>
+[Reference](https://developer.android.com/topic/performance/memory)<br>

 ### Useful links

 - [Reference](https://developer.android.com/topic/performance/memory)
 ---
 - [Learn more](https://developer.android.com/topic/performance/memory)

 Interview Answer:
 > : Called when the operating system has determined that it is a good time for a process to trim unneeded memory from its process.
 ---
 ## What is an intent?
 Intents are messages that can be used to pass information to the various components of android.
-For instance, launch an activity, open a webview etc.</br>
+For instance, launch an activity, open a webview etc.<br>
-* Two types of intents-</br>
+* Two types of intents-<br>
-* Implicit: Implicit intent is when you call system default intent like send email, send SMS, dial number.</br>
+* Implicit: Implicit intent is when you call system default intent like send email, send SMS, dial number.<br>
-* Explicit: Explicit intent is when you call an application activity from another activity of the same application.</br>
+* Explicit: Explicit intent is when you call an application activity from another activity of the same application.<br>

 Interview Answer:
 > Intents are messages that can be used to pass information to the various components of android.
 ---
 ## What is a Sticky Intent?
 * Sticky Intents allows communication between a function and a service.
  * ```sendStickyBroadcast()``` performs a sendBroadcast(Intent) known as sticky, i.e. the Intent you are sending stays around after the broadcast is complete, so that others can quickly retrieve that data through the return value of ```registerReceiver(BroadcastReceiver, IntentFilter)```.
  * For example, if you take an intent for ACTION_BATTERY_CHANGED to get battery change events: When you call registerReceiver() for that action — even with a null BroadcastReceiver — you **get the Intent that was last Broadcast for that action**.
-Hence, you can use this to find the state of the battery without necessarily registering for all future state changes in the battery.</br>
+Hence, you can use this to find the state of the battery without necessarily registering for all future state changes in the battery.<br>

 Interview Answer:
 > Sticky Intents allows communication between a function and a service.
 ---
 ## Describe fragments:
 Fragment is a UI entity attached to Activity.
 Fragments can be reused by attaching in different activities.
 Activity can have multiple fragments attached to it.
-Fragment must be attached to an activity and its lifecycle will depend on its host activity.</br>
+Fragment must be attached to an activity and its lifecycle will depend on its host activity.<br>